The Literate Chef

 5. Heat the olive oil on medium in a large sauté pan, and add the butter.

-7. Add wine and return heat to high, bring to a boil, continue to boil for 3 minutes, stirring continuously
+7. Add the wine and return heat to high, bring to a boil, continue to boil for 3 minutes, stirring continuously

 9. Bring to a boil for 3 minutes.